AyaseChihaya/C2P-Net-Comprehensive-Depth-Map-to-PlanarDepth-Conversion-for-Room-Layout-Estimation/README.md

 ![An overview of C2P-Net for perspective images.](figure/pers_framework4.png)

-#### The visual results of panoramic layout estimation on MatterportLayout datase.
+#### The visual results of panoramic layout estimation on MatterportLayout dataset.
 ![The visual results of panoramic layout estimation on MatterportLayout datase.](figure/pano_visual4.png)